This RDAP discussion was assembled using 4 RDAP participants from 3 different FEDERAL PRISON camps.

 (If you want more details I would encourage you to read my Newsletters, where RDAP is featured extensively).

-Residential Drug & Alcohol Program (RDAP) is a 500 hour residential program.
-You need all of the 500 hours to graduate & get the 6, 9, or 12 months off your sentence (how much time you get off depends on your sentence length)
+The Residential Drug & Alcohol Program (RDAP) is a 500-hour residential program.
+You need all of the 500 hours to graduate and get the 6, 9, or 12 months off your sentence (the amount of time off depends on your sentence length).

-In RDAP you are housed separately I from the general population, and participate in 9-11 months of intensive rehabilitation, self-help and peer groups, drug-abuse education classes and professional counseling.
+In RDAP, you are housed separately from the general population and participate in 9-11 months of intensive rehabilitation, self-help and peer groups, drug-abuse education classes, and professional counseling.

-The program maintains it is a 24/7 operation (which actually it kinda is).
-But there is no RDAP staff around on the weekends.
+The program is a 24/7 operation (which, actually, it is).
+There is no RDAP staff around on the weekends, but if something goes down and the DTS hears about it, expect consequences.

 Programming is for 3 hours a day (some places 3:30)